CSA-OCP-GER/azure-serverless-bootcamp/Module 3 - Event Grid/readme.md

 1. Now, to see your orders flowing in real time, open the Azure Portal and navigate to your ice cream order Topic.
 Create an new event subscription on the topic and set the endpoint to `https://<your-site-name>.azurewebsites.net/api/updates`.

-  * You will see a Subscription Validation Event appear in your viewer - this is part of [Event Grid's security model](https://docs.microsoft.com/en-us/azure/event-grid/security-authentication), however in this case the viewer handles things for you, so nothing further is required by you.
+   >Note: You will see a Subscription Validation Event appear in your viewer - this is part of [Event Grid's security model](https://docs.microsoft.com/azure/event-grid/security-authentication), however in this case the viewer handles things for you, so nothing further is required by you.

   ![Create event subscription](./media/create-test-subscription.PNG)